-The Council is responsible for the preparation and fair presentation of the financial statements comprising the statements of financial position as at 31 December 2019; the statements of financial performance; the statements of changes in net assets; statement of cash flows for the year then ended; and the notes to the financial statements which include a summary of significant accounting policies and other explanatory notes in accordance with International Public Sector Accounting Standards (IPSAS) and the Kwame Nkrumah University of Science and Technology (KNUST) Statute.
+The Council is responsible for the preparation and fair presentation of the financial statements comprising the statement of financial position as at 31 December 2020; the statement of financial performance; the statement of changes in net assets; statement of cash flows for the year then ended; and the notes to the financial statement which include a summary of significant accounting policies and other explanatory notes in accordance with International Public Sector Accounting Standards (IPSAS) and the Kwame Nkrumah University of Science and Technology (KNUST) Statute.

-The Council's responsibilities include designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of these financial statements that are free from material misstatement, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+The Council's responsibilities include designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of these financial statements that are free from material misstatements, whether due to fraud or error, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.